growdigital/forestgarden.wales/content/tours.md

 1. Introduction to forest gardening presentation
 2. Half an acre of newly planted coppice, designed for firewood, poles and posts
-3. One acre greenfield site of the planned Ornamental Maintenance-free Garden (OMG); discussion of windbreaks, access, utilities, fencing and planning
+3. One acre greenfield site of the planned Ornamental Forest Garden (OFG); discussion of windbreaks, access, utilities, fencing and planning
 4. Shrub propagation area & chickens
 5. The main attraction: a one acre pasture field started in the winter of 2015.
   * Fruit Triangle